The revolution has not been televised, but we’ve come as close to the revolution being projected as its ever been.

 17. “If not for Black Panther and Daredevil, we may never have gotten pivotal early 2000’s Marvel books like Ultimate Spider-Man and New X-Men, and Marvel may never have recovered the momentum it lost after the industry crash.” — Between The Panels: How Black Panther Redeemed Marvel Comics

-18. The Panther’s first meaningful appearance in animation was, like in comics, with the Fantastic Four on their self-titled syndicated series in 1994, you can see a so-so version of it below.
+18. The Panther’s first meaningful appearance in animation was, like in comics, with the Fantastic Four on their self-titled syndicated series in 1994.

 19. Improvements were made by 2010 and the series Avengers: Earth’s Mightiest Heroes.
 This episode first featuring T’Challa is arguably the best long-form adaptation of any Panther story prior to the release of the Panther film.